SamsonStarmerLee/Dialogue/README.md

 An in-progress pattern-matching approach to dialogue events, based on the theory behind Valve's 2012 GDC talk:
 [AI-driven Dynamic Dialog through Fuzzy Pattern Matching](https://youtu.be/tAbBID3N64A)

 Dialogue is stored as a series of rules, ordered from the specific to the general.
-Each rule can test any state about triggering events, relevant characters or the state of the world.
+Each rule tests state about triggering events, relevant characters or the state of the world.
+It is intended to be writable by a non-programmer.

-When a rule is successful, the related dialogue is printed out, and the rule can then write back some state, for keeping track of relevent information.
-In this way, writers can create arbitrary data for tracking thing like running jokes, sequential lines or properties about the world (without needing a programmer to expose them).
+When a rule is successful, the related dialogue is printed out and the rule can write back arbitrary data to relevant state sources.
+In this way, writers can create story-specific data for tracking thing like running jokes, sequential lines or properties about the world (without needing a programmer).

-These dialogue rules, broken up as state-checking Criteria and state-writing Rememberers, are written out in Excell/google sheets/etc and exported as a CSV, for bringing into Unity.
+These dialogue rules, broken up as state-checking `Criteria` and state-writing `Rememberers`, are written out in Excel/Google Sheets/etc and exported as a CSV, for bringing into Unity.

 ## State